dzacarias/sweatkit/README.md

 (s/metrics sp)
 ; => (:altitude :position :distance)

 ; Notice that the set of metrics is not the same as the activity's.
-When splitting an IMeasured, you only get back the metrics with tracks, because already reduces values (like max or avg) can't be split.
+When splitting ; an IMeasured, you only get back the metrics with tracks, because already ; reduced values (like max or avg) can't be split.

 ; The split's global values are the same as the activity's:
 (s/distance act :total)